michaelyuen/frontend-engineer-challenge/README.md

-# Koala - Web Engineering Challenge
+# Koala - Frontend Engineering Challenge

 ### The Backstory...
 A high-profile client has hired your company to build a countdown clock web app to help them keep track of an internal deadline.
 Since this deadline keeps changing, the countdown must be able to be reset and adjusted as necessary.